Water for healthy life

-Drink room-temperature or warm water rather than iced water.
-Because cold creates constriction, your body is not able to absorb as the iced drink as well.
+Drink room temperature or warm water rather than iced water.
+Because cold creates constriction, your body is not able to absorb the iced drink as well.

 Drink a half-hour before a meal or a couple of hours after a meal but sip sparingly during the meal.
 If you drink too much at mealtime, it puts out your digestive fire and interferes with digestion.